Simulating Meson Scattering on Spin Quantum Simulators: Experimental scattering proposal

 Here, $\delta_{ij} = 4 J_{ij}$ is the interaction energy between spins at sites $i$ and $j$.
 To prepare a Gaussian wave packet, the transverse-field amplitude should be proportional to the desired Gaussian wave-packet amplitude with no momentum, i.e., $h^z_i = \Gamma J_0 \psi^g_i(x_0, 0)$ with a tunable parameter $\Gamma$, while the site-dependent phase shift should be set to $\phi_i = - k_0 x_i$.
 Given this choice, the first term describes a resonant transition to the Gaussian wave packet from the all-spin-up state, while the second term describes the closest off-resonant processes to two-spin-flip from single-spin-flip states.
 These off-resonant transitions are detuned by $\delta_{ij}$.
 The ellipses denote all other off-resonant contributions.
 If driven slowly enough, as explained below, the state prepared at $ J_0 T = \pi/\Gamma$ is the desired wave packet.

 The leading-order error occurs when the effect of the second term in \cref{eq:H blockade rotating frame} is significant.
 Undesired transitions from the Gaussian wave packet to states with two spin flips occur when the transition matrix element is large compared to the interaction energy.
-This transition error has the approximate form $\varepsilon_{\rm blockade} \coloneqq \sum_{i,j>i} \epsilon_{ij}$ where $\epsilon_{ij} =T^{-2} \abs{ \pi \psi_i^g(x_0,k_0) \psi_j^g(x_0,k_0) / \delta_{ij}}^2$, see the Methods.
-For far-away spins, this error is small because the wave packet does not have simultaneous support on sites $i$ and $j$, while for nearby spins, this error is small because the magnitude of the interaction energy is large, i.e., $\abs{\Gamma J_0 / \delta_{ij}} \ll 1$.
+This transition error has the approximate form $\varepsilon_{\rm blockade} \coloneqq \sum_{i,j>i} \epsilon_{ij}$ where $\epsilon_{ij} =T^{-2} \abs{ \pi \psi_i^g(x_0,k_0) \psi_j^g(x_0,k_0) / \delta_{ij}}^2$, see \cref{app: state preparation}.
+For far-away interacting spins, this error is small because the wave packet does not have simultaneous support on sites $i$ and $j$, while for neighboring spins, this error reduces to the condition $\Gamma \ll 4$ which limits the magnitude of the driving field $h^z$ to small amplitudes during the blockade wave-packet preparation.
 The performance of this scheme for a single Gaussian wave packet over $N=12$ sites with $\Delta_x = \sqrt{24/(2\pi)}$ and power-law coupling with $\alpha=1.5$ is shown in \cref{fig:state-prep}(a).
 In order to reach infidelities lower than 0.1 (0.01), preparation times greater than $7 J_0$ ($25 J_0$) are required.
-Additional details can be found in the Methods.
+Additional details can be found in \cref{app: state preparation}.
+The Appendix also includes a discussion on generating larger, more energetic $\ell$-meson wave-packets.